apache/echarts-doc/en/option/component/grid.md

 # grid(Object)

 Drawing grid in rectangular coordinate.
-In a single grid, 2 x axis above and below and 2 y axis righ and left could be placed at most.  [broken line chart](~series-line), [bar chart](~series-bar), [scatter diagram (bubble diagram)](~series-scatter) could be drawn in grid.
+In a single grid, at most two X and Y axes each is allowed.
+[Line chart](~series-line), [bar chart](~series-bar), and [scatter chart (bubble chart)](~series-scatter) can be drawn in grid.

-In ECharts 2.x , there is one grid component at most in a single echarts example; while in ECharts 3, there is no limitation about the quantity of grid component in a single echarts example.
+In ECharts 2.x, there could only be one single grid component at most in a single echarts instance.
+But in ECharts 3, there is no limitation.

-**see the below example of Anscombe Quartet: **
+**Following is an example of Anscombe Quartet:**

 ~[600x400](${galleryViewPath}scatter-anscombe-quartet&edit=1&reset=1)

 ## show(boolean) = false

-Specify whether to show the grid in rectangular coordinate.
+Whether to show the grid in rectangular coordinate.

 {{ use: partial-rect-layout-width-height(
     componentName="grid ",